russellsteen/job-search-help/identity-protection.md

     - While this could be legit, attachments are a great way to put ransomware / spyware on your device.
 Do not take the chance.
  - Won't take "I'm not interested in this opportunity" for an answer.
     - Say no politely, but if they will not take no for an answer then block them.
 You don't need high pressure recruiters in your life.
+ - Sends a job you are clearly unqualified for
+    - Again, could be legit, but I would argue that this is spam regardless
+ - Asks for money, ssn, bank info, etc.

 ## Check the person
  - How old is their LinkedIn Profile?
+    - Generally I look for a year [1^](#footnotes)
  - Do they have posts / comments more than a couple of months back?
     - Are the posts relevant, or spam?
 Fake accounts will sometimes farm memes for a few weeks to get followers and look legitimate.
  - Do the posts show thought, or are they just farming clicks, resharing memes, etc.?